Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 Time and location tracking

-Workers can use the time clock tracker to punch in and out from any device or a shared kiosk.
+Workers can use the employee time clock to punch in and out from any device or a shared kiosk.
 You can set geofences, overtime alerts, and track your team’s live location, making it easy to verify hours even for teams on the move.

 Time off management, communication, and more at affordable prices

-Yes, When I work offers a free 14-day trial.
+Yes, When I Work offers a free 14-day trial.